Jade-m22/noname_app/docs/overview.md

 - The result is a shared, navigable memory of reasoning

 Debate becomes **a growing structure of thought**, not an ephemeral thread.

 ---

-## Contribution modes

-### Manual mode
-Write claims directly and assign them as **for** or **against**.

-### Assisted mode
-Write naturally; the system helps transform free text into structured claims:

-1. User types an argument in natural language
-2. The assistant extracts proposed claims and positions (for/against)
-3. The user reviews, edits, approves, or rejects each suggestion
-4. Approved claims are saved as triples

-The assistant helps organize thoughts — **the human remains the decision-maker**.

----